bastian-pnptc/premaster/index.md

 overview:
   title: Boost your career.
   content: >
     You just got your bachelor’s degree but you are unsure of what exactly you would like to do next?
 We feel you!
-You probably want to have it all: See the world, improve your language skills, take the time to explore the best masters program for you, get hands-on insights by doing relevant work experience and grow your network.
+You probably want to have it all: See the world, improve your language skills, take the time to explore the best masters program for you, get hands-on insights by gaining relevant work experience and grow your network.
 If that sounds like you, you’re in the right place - thanks to our unique global innovation platform you can have it all!

     Become part of our great team and gain valuable international experiences!
 Apply for our PreMaster program and boost you career while having fun!